NickK/wp-yeti/README.md

 ```

 ### Requirements
-In order to run this script you will need python 3.
+In order to run this script you will need python3 and python-dotenv (pip install python-dotenv).
 Here's how to get it for each platform:

 ### How to use it
-Place the kleinisan folder inside your theme folder, and navigate to the kleinisan folder using terminal.
-A regular command looks like this.
+1. Place the folder inside your root folder
+2. Change the details inside the .env and copy it to the root folder
+3. Navigate to kleinisan through terminal

 ```python3 kleinisan.py --make:template gallery```